minio/operator/proposals/upgrade.md

     2. Ensure the container image and tag as signed and newer than the existing image and above the minimum version for minio that supports this upgrade.
     3. Extract the binary locally within the operator pod and validate the binary is consistent with the container image.
     4. Failure:
-        1. OperatorPodRestart: Pod checks if the container image is downloaded locally and resumes with verification
+        1. Operator pod restart: Pod checks if the container image is downloaded locally and resumes with verification
 2. Ensure that pods do not restart due to changing of the container image in yaml.
     1. Goals:
         1. Make sure any pod restarts during upgrade start up with the newer version.